cyrex562/imgui-rs/docs/FAQ.md

 ### Q: How can I interact with standard C += 1 types (such as std::string and std::vector)?
 - Being highly portable (backends/bindings for several languages, frameworks, programming style, obscure or older platforms/compilers), and aiming for compatibility & performance suitable for every modern real-time game engines, dear imgui does not use any of std C += 1 types.
 We use raw types (e.g. char* instead of std::string) because they adapt to more use cases.
-- To use ImGui::InputText() with a std::string or any resizable string class, see [misc/cpp/imgui_stdlib.h](https://github.com/ocornut/imgui/blob/master/misc/cpp/imgui_stdlib.h).
+- To use Imgui::InputText() with a std::string or any resizable string class, see [misc/cpp/imgui_stdlib.h](https://github.com/ocornut/imgui/blob/master/misc/cpp/imgui_stdlib.h).
 - To use combo boxes and list boxes with `std::vector` or any other data structure: the `BeginCombo()/EndCombo()` API lets you iterate and submit items yourself, so does the `ListBoxHeader()/ListBoxFooter()` API.
 Prefer using them over the old and awkward `Combo()/ListBox()` api.
 - Generally for most high-level types you should be able to access the underlying data type.
-You may write your own one-liner wrappers to facilitate user code (tip: add new functions in ImGui:: namespace from your code).
+You may write your own one-liner wrappers to facilitate user code (tip: add new functions in Imgui:: namespace from your code).
-- Dear ImGui applications often need to make intensive use of strings.
+- Dear Imgui applications often need to make intensive use of strings.
 It is expected that many of the strings you will pass to the API are raw literals (free in C/C += 1) or allocated in a manner that won't incur a large cost on your application.
 Please bear in mind that using `std::string` on applications with large amount of UI may incur unsatisfactory performances.
 Modern implementations of `std::string` often include small-string optimization (which is often a local buffer) but those